Gadji-M/PoolSeq_OMIcsTouch/README.md

 - -r refers to the reference genome, note that it must be indexed before running (`bwa index genome.fasta`);
 - -o refers to the sorted bam output file.

+# Extraction of unmapped reads for Metagenomic analyses (EUMA)

+I am going to show you how to perform metagenomic analyses using unmapped reads from WGS with the aim to identify microbial signature that could be potentially associated to insecticide super-resistance in malaria vectors.
+During the WGS of malaria vectors, beside the entire genome that will be sequenced, other organisms genomes present in the sample are also sequenced.
+This involved bacteria, parasites, Eukaryotes, Viruses, funga and even unknown organisms refer as `dark reads` that will need further investigation to discover new species using De Novo assembly for example.
+We are going to use here the script `Extract_unmapped_reads.sh` to retrieve unmapped reads from bam files then convert them into fastq files.
+How to run the command?
+- invoke `Extract_unmapped_reads.sh` and run

+`./Extract_unmaped.sh -i /path/to/input_directory -o /path/to/input_directory/Unmapped_reads -t 20`

+Where
+- -i represents the input directory containing all the bam files;
+- -o represents the output directory where to store all the unmapped reads for each sample;
+- -t represents the number of threads for parallel processing (it depend on your computer capacity).

 # Sorting and marking duplicates from .bam files
 Here, i will show you how to sort according to coordinates, mark and remove duplicates using picard tools with bam files as input.
 This session will use the shell script `Sorting_marking_duplicates.sh`.